-All Illinois drivers must remember that they are subject to all Illinois DUI laws, which includes automatically consenting to submit to sobriety tests following a stop or arrest for DUI.
+All Illinois drivers must remember that they are subject to all Illinois DUI laws, which includes automatically consenting to submit to sobriety tests following a DUI arrest or stop.
 The laws are commonly referred to as Implied Consent Laws.
 These tests range from performing a breathalyzer test to blood tests.

-Under Illinois DUI law, if you are arrested for DUI with a BAC of .08 or higher, your driving privileges will be suspended unless your attorney can challenge the stop or is successful during a summary suspension hearing.
+Under Illinois DUI law, if you are arrested for DUI with a BAC of .08 or higher, your driving privileges will go under summary suspension unless your attorney can successfully challenge the validity of the DUI stop and can successfully have your suspension rescinded in an Illinois summary suspension hearing.

 In Illinois, you can face DUI penalties before even going to court.
-You can have your license suspended for six months the first time you refuse to submit to breathalyzer or blood test.
-The length of the suspension of driving privilege increases with each additional refusal to submit to testing.
+Your license can go under summary suspension for six months the first time you refuse to submit to breathalyzer or blood test.
+The length of the summary suspension of driving privilege also will increase with each subsequent refusal to submit to testing.

 You should also be aware that at certain time periods, different Illinois counties can put in place No Refusal DUI Initiatives.
 Under No Refusal, drivers who are pulled over and arrested for DUI may be compelled to take chemical sobriety tests.
 If you are arrested in DuPage County while No Refusal is in effect, you may be compelled by a warrant to take chemical tests.
 The availability of judges and medical personnel during No Refusal makes the process immediate, meaning there is little time for you to sober up and it ultimately increases your chances of being convicted of a DUI.